Solly Hemus: Manager and coach

 During his tenure in Philadelphia, Hemus made history when he was removed for pinch runner John Kennedy at Roosevelt Stadium in Jersey City, New Jersey, during a league game against the Brooklyn Dodgers on April 22, 1957.
-It marked the Major League debut of Kennedy, the first African-American player in the Phillies' history.
+It marked the Major League debut of Kennedy, the first Black American player in the Phillies' history.
 In 2011, Hall-of-Famer Bob Gibson indicated that racial prejudice on Hemus' part had intruded on his later role as the Cards' manager when Hemus disparaged both Gibson and teammate Curt Flood by telling them they were not good enough to make it as Major Leaguers and should try something else.
 Hemus' replacement, Keane, was a Gibson supporter who had managed the pitcher in the minor leagues.

 Death

-Hemus died at 94 following a long illness in Houston, on October 3, 2017.
+Following a long illness, Hemus died in Houston, on October 3, 2017, at age 94.